Pei Chen, MD

 Assistant Professor; School of Medicine Coach

-Dr. Pei Chen is an Associate Professor in the Division of Geriatrics, the Program Director for Geriatric Medicine Fellowship, and a medical student coach.
+Dr. Pei Chen is an Associate Professor in the Division of Geriatrics and the Program Director for Geriatric Medicine Fellowship at UCSF.

 Dr. Chen completed her residency in Internal Medicine, Primary Care Track, at Beth Israel Deaconess Medical Center, a Harvard Medical School teaching hospital in Boston, Massachusetts.
 She also completed a two-year geriatrics fellowship in the Clinician Educator Track, at Icahn School of Medicine at Mount Sinai in New York City, New York, where she also served as the Chief Fellow.
-She has been on the faculty of the Division of Geriatrics at UCSF since 2015.
+She has been on the faculty of the Division of Geriatrics at UCSF since 2015 and concurrently in the Division of General Internal Medicine in the San Francisco VA since 2021.

 Clinical: